International House envisions a Charlotte that welcomes and embraces the world.

 Founded in 1981, International House has evolved over the years along with the City of Charlotte.
 What began as a meeting spot for Charlotte's small population of internationals in the early 80's now serves thousands of people every year in one of the country's fastest growing cities.

 Among the earliest programs of International House was the "Friendship Connection,” aimed at helping internationals make new friends and develop English language skills in an informal setting.
 Early on, International House also focused on raising interest and awareness among the local population about international issues and culture.
 Americans were invited to weekly "Foreign Language Lunches," to break bread and practice various foreign languages such as Spanish, French, and Italian.
-The core of these early programs can be seen today in International House's adult education offerings and 13 different language conversation hours.
+The core of these early programs can be seen today in International House's adult education offerings and several different language conversation hours.